 Students will communicate with the instructor verbally and in writing using professional language.
 All written communication will be composed using proper grammar and spelling.
 All course content related, and other technical questions and comments are to be conducted only via the discussion boards set-up on Canvas.
 Use direct emails (NOT CANVAS) for question or comments of personal nature (not on canvas).
-All student emails to the instructor will be sent from the student's official UNT email with a subject line starting with: BCIS 5420: Type of concern. ignored.
+All student emails to the instructor will be sent from the student's official UNT email with a subject line starting with: BCIS 5420: <Type of concern>.
+Emails sent in violation of these guidelines will be ignored.
 All grade related questions and concerns need to be communicated in writing over email (not on canvas) with the subject line: BCIS 5420: Grade Concern.
 Any grade-related emails should only contain information relevant to the grade in question.
 Any references to your grades in other courses, or the impact of the grade on your overall academic standing are irrelevant and will result in the grade concern being dismissed.